ai-cam/ai-cam.github.io/_people/demetrius-floudas.md

 title: "Prof "
 given: Demetrius
 family: A. Floudas
+job_title: Visiting Scholar in Law at Downing College
+department: ""
 biography: >-
   Demetrius A. Floudas is an international lawyer specialising in tech and an AI Policy expert.
 He is Visiting Scholar in Law at Downing College, Cambridge and